From Hunger To Hope

 Lean into your sustainability

-One big “gimmick,” if you want to call it that, is food that is self-conscious.
+One big “gimmick,” if you want to call it that, is a restaurant menu that is self-conscious.
 People want to know that you can cater to everyone, so look into providing food for all allergies, for all dietary options like veganism and vegetarianism, beyond serving mac and cheese, and aim to provide sustainable meals.
 Look into organic food and ethical farming, and make sure you let everyone know what you’re doing.

 Social media users are not only a lot more aware of the world’s problems today and actively trying to avoid creating more, but they are looking into who they buy from and otherwise support, so make sure your social media accounts show how aware you are of relevant problems and how you aim to fix them.